USGS-R/training-curriculum/content/usgs-packages/geoknife_Execute.md

     ## 5 2009-01-01 689.2706       et      MEAN
     ## 6 2010-01-01 630.4045       et      MEAN

-Other feature summary algorithms could return netcdf or geotiff data.
-This will require you to handle the output manually using `download`.
+There are additional algorithms that return subsets of the raw data as netcdf or geotiff formats.
+These formats will require you to handle the output manually using `download`.
 Use this function to download the output to a file and then read it using your preferred data parsing method. `download` can also be used for tabular data if you have a parsing method that differs from what is used in `result`.
 See `?download` for more information.

 `wait` and `email`
 ------------------

 This was not a computationally or spatially intensive request, so the job finished almost immediately.
 However, if we had setup a more complex job, it could still be running.
-Even though the processing of these large gridded datasets uses resources on a remote server, your R code could be impacted by the length of the processes.
+Even though the processing of these large gridded datasets uses resources on a remote server, your workflow needs to account for processing time before using the results.
 There are a few scenarios to consider:

 1. You are manually executing a job and manually checking it.
 2. You are running a script that kicks off a `geoknife` process followed by lines of code that use the returned data.